 Shirley Rilett is originally from Lima, Peru.
-As a little girl, Shirley loved animals so much that she would often find strays on the streets, and bring them back home.
+As a little girl, Shirley loved animals so much that she would often find strays on the streets and bring them back home.
 Afterwards Shirley and her mom would clean, feed and often find new homes for the strays.

 Shirley came to the United States when she was 17 years old and settled with her mom and sister in the city of Stamford, Connecticut.

-In 2002 Shirley graduated from Stamford High School and continued her college education for couple of years.
+In 2002 Shirley graduated from Stamford High School and continued her college education for a couple of years.

 In 2004, Shirley left to join the ranks of the U.S. Army where she proudly served until being honorably discharged in 2007.
-While enlisted Shirley received several awards for her service.
+While enlisted, Shirley received several awards for her service.